apache/cordova-android/README.md

 Cordova Android
 ===

-Cordova Android is an Android application library that allows for Cordova based projects to be built for the Android Platform.
-Cordova based applications are, at the core, an application written with web technology: HTML, CSS and JavaScript.
+Cordova Android is an Android application library that allows for Cordova-based projects to be built for the Android Platform.
+Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.

 Apache Cordova is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator project.